MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 Windows Settings is the simplest and easiest way to set up one or a couple of devices because you perform these steps physically on each device.
 This method is ideal for small businesses.

 >[!IMPORTANT]
->Windows Settings is only for setting up a single-app kiosk device.
-For a multi-app kiosk device, use Microsoft Intune or Windows PowerShell.
-You can also use Intune or PowerShell to configure a single-app device.
+>Remember that Windows Settings is only for setting up a single-app kiosk device.

 When you set up a single-app kiosk device using Windows Settings, you must first set up assigned access before configuring the device.
 With assigned access, you restrict a local standard user account so that it only has access to one Windows app, such as Microsoft Edge in kiosk mode.